 - The changes in the structure of the foot also affect the knee joints, the proper distribution of load, gait, and posture.

 - Pain, shooting up from the foot to waist, sore feet after a walk or run can be the result of this problem too.

 - Sometimes, people with flat feet find it hard to move smoothly, and normal shoes feel a bit uneven.

-Why Do You Need Special Shoes for Flat Feet?
+Why Do You Need Special Training Shoes for Flat Feet?

 The same is true for other arch issues.
 That’s why each of us should take extra care in choosing the right pair of shoes to support and match our foot anatomy, no matter if we’re walking, running, playing basketball, or lifting weights.